kragen/derctuo/markdown/hardware-queuing.md

 threads, which I think is actually what the Padauk microcontrollers do in real life — initially the processor runs one thread at 8 MHz, but when it splits into two, each runs at 4 MHz.
-In the above terminology, SPL raises your "shift" by 1 and spawns a child thread with the same new "shift".
-This suggests that the way to deallocate is to run a MERGE or WAIT instruction which waits until the other thread executes DIE or HALT or whatever and then drops your "shift" by
+In the above terminology, SPL raises your “shift” by 1 and spawns a child thread with the same new “shift”.
+This suggests that the way to deallocate is to run a MERGE or WAIT instruction which waits until the other thread executes DIE or HALT or whatever and then drops your “shift” by
 1. This incarnation of SPL requires no failure handling but may be somewhat inflexible.